arxxv/dyeus-submission/README.md

 # Coin Betting Dapp

+The code contains two contracts (Game and GameFactory).
+While Game handles the main logic of the game, GameFactory handles multiple games.

 ## Some of the features

 1. Only the initiator can flip the coin, end the game, etc.